Post-Doctoral Fellowships and Research: Application Guidelines

 Please contact the Classics Research Officer if you have any questions on this scheme.

-Marie Sklodowska-Curie Actions (MSCA) Fellowships 2024 (now closed)
+Marie Sklodowska-Curie Actions (MSCA) Fellowships 2025

-The Faculty invites expressions of interest for postdoctoral MSCA Fellowships.
-Potential applicants are invited to submit an outline proposal, of no more than two sides of A4, for initial consideration by 12th July 2024.
-A list of host academics may be found here.
+A list of potential supervisors in the Faculty may be found here.
 For more information about registering an expression of interest and submitting a proposal please be in touch with the Classics Research Officer.

 Further information on the scheme is available here.

-Leverhulme Early Career Fellowship Scheme 2024 (now closed)
+Leverhulme Early Career Fellowship Scheme 2025

-The Faculty invites applications from researchers to the above fellowship scheme by 31 October 2024
+The Faculty invites applications from researchers to the above fellowship scheme by 31 October 2025

 Matched funding for the scheme at Cambridge is provided by the Isaac Newton Trust.
 There is a pre-selection competition for candidates intending to apply for the Leverhulme Trust awards, which takes place in advance of the Newton Trust's deadline (normally mid-November).
 The Faculty of Classics may submit up to 2 applications to the Isaac Newton Trust matching funding competition.